ComputerScientist-01/100-Days-Of-DSA/day 3/readme.md

-# Given traversals coonstruct the tree
+# Given traversals construct the tree

 1. Inorder and Preorder
 2. Inorder and Postorder